sgreylewis/Predicting_Churn_Case_Study/README.md

 active in the last 30 days were:

 1. Average Distance Traveled
+2. Weekday Percent
-2. Average Rating by Driver
+3. Average Rating of Driver
-3. Signup Date
-4. Average Rating of Driver
+4. Average Rating by Driver
-5. City
+5. Surge Percent

-Looking back at the exploratory data analysis, we saw that for the most part active users had a lower average distance than non-active users, and that active users overall had lower ratings both by the driver and for the driver.
+Looking back at the exploratory data analysis, we saw that for the most part active users had a lower average distance than non-active users, less predictable weekday usage than non-users, and that active users overall had lower ratings both by the driver and for the driver.
 While we wouldn't expect these to be characteristics of an active user, we did see from the graphs that they are defining characteristics of the average user; therefore it makes sense that these features are most influential in determining if a user is active or not active.

+You can see in the graph below that average distance traveled is by far the most influential feature in determining retention for a customer.

 ![Feature Importance](images/feature_importance.png)